terna/ejmmp/model1/model1.md

-- Enterpreneurs have unlimited funds that they put freely in their activities, balancing negative cash if any.
+- Firms have unlimited funds that they put freely in their activities, balancing other agent negative cash, if any.

-- Saving is abstension from consuming, employed in cash.
+- Saving is abstension from consuming, increasing agent liquidity.

-- Investments are uniquely replacement ones, without technical progress.
+- Investments are uniquely for replacement, without technical progress.